- Academic Calendar

 The scheduling algorithm is designed to optimize all subject requests with minimal conflicts.
 The schedule you see is the result of the optimization algorithm.

-For the fall term, online registration opens the last Monday in August and all student schedules will be run on the last Friday in August.
+For the fall term, online registration opens the last Monday in August and all student schedules will be run on Friday, September 4.
 If you completed the online registration process before schedules were generated, your schedule will show the classes for which you are registered.
 (You can verify your Status of Registration on WebSIS.)
 However, if you pre-registered for the fall term and did not submit your online registration before schedules were generated, your schedule will reflect what you chose during pre-registration.
 For the spring term, student schedules will be generated the day after pre-registration closes, and your schedule will reflect your pre-registration selections.